IGNITE Symposium

 The 2nd Annual IGNITE Symposium showcased more than 120 scholars in the fields of undergraduate research, applied learning, and civic engagement.

-Check out the Flikr page from this years event.
+Check out the Flickr page from the 2024 IGNITE Symposium.

 Scholar Awardees: